Table of contents

 Head First HTML and CSS: A Learner’s Guide to Creating Standards-Based Web Pages covers many of the most important do’s and don’ts of web design.
 It introduces key HTML and CSS concepts to help you understand and define your website’s main structure and visual layout.
 It starts slow, but the chapters get increasingly technical.
 Head First HTML and CSS is a great resource that avoids jargon and follows a visual learning approach.

-In addition to learning about coding, you learn about the internet in general and internet ethics.
-While some books focus on the technical, this book provides better approaches to implementing elements.
+In addition to learning about coding, you will learn about the internet in general and internet ethics.
+While some books focus on the more technical aspects, this book provides better approaches to implementing elements.
 It’s great if you want to be an intelligent web developer rather than a code monkey who just knows how things work.
 Finally, end-of-chapter exercises and challenges help you chart your progress as you improve.

 HTML5 and CSS3 All-in-One For Dummies